Why the Twos Aren't Terrible: What Toddlers Are Experiencing

 They are Learning Empathy

-As they recognize they are unique individuals, toddlers also recognize that other people “exist” and have unique thoughts and feelings.
-This is the groundwork required to build empathy, which helps them respond to others’ emotions and needs in sensitive and compassionate ways.
+As they recognize themselves as unique individuals, toddlers also recognize that other people “exist” and have unique thoughts and feelings.
+This is the groundwork required to build empathy, which helps them respond to other’s emotions and needs in sensitive and compassionate ways.

 Tips to Manage the Terrible Twos